 ISO 16620-5:2017 Plastics — Biobased content — Part 5: Declaration of biobased carbon content, biobased synthetic polymer content and biobased mass content

-Beta Analytic routinely reports results in 5-7 business days with online reporting, technical consultation, and quality assurance reports included.
+Beta Analytic routinely reports results in 7 business days or less with online reporting, technical support, and quality assurance reports included.
 A priority service is available for results required in 4 business days or less.
 Customer service is available in English, Chinese, French, German, Italian, Japanese, Korean, Portuguese, and Spanish.

 Page Last Updated: November 2019